Worthing Cricket Club: History

 Founded in March 1855 at the Steyne Hotel (now the Chatsworth Hotel) in Worthing, under the patronage of Lord Henry Paget, Marquess of Anglesey, and Lord Alexander Paget.
 The club first played on Broadwater Green, then the Pavilion Road sports ground until its closure in 1937.
 The Manor ground then became the club's main cricket ground.

 In the 19th century, Colonel Thomas F Wisden of Offington was president of the club.
 Arthur F Somerset of Castle Goring became captain, his son Arthur PFC Somerset (also of Castle Goring) both played for Sussex and toured the West Indies with the Marylebone Cricket Club.

 The club was a founder member of the Sussex League, having been a member since its inception in 1971.
 In the 20th century, the club was able to attract such high-profile Test match players such as Pakistan captain Imran Khan and England fast bowler Paul Jarvis.
-Current Hampshire CCC and England leg break bowler Mason Crane was a member of Worthing CC from the age of 10 and played in junior and senior sides, taking 54 wickets for the first XI until county duties with Hampshire took hold of his playing career.
+Current Hampshire CCC and England leg break bowler Mason Crane was a member of Worthing CC from the age of 10 and played in junior and senior teams, taking 54 wickets for the first XI until county duties with Hampshire took hold of his playing career.

 The club's only major honour to date was winning the Sussex League Cup in 1992 under the captaincy of Tim Dunn, who was the Club Chairman.